strongloop/loopback/docs/cli.md

 ## Command Line

-The StrongLoop Suite comes bundled with a command line tool called StrongLoop Command or `slc`.
+StrongLoop Suite comes bundled with a command line tool called StrongLoop Command or `slc`.
 StrongLoop Command allows you to create boilerplate for LoopBack and other StrongNode applications.